RUSH NeuroBehavioral Center - Building on the strenghts of children, teens and young adults

 Workshops for Teachers

-Rush NeuroBehavioral Center has developed a full-day training workshop for teachers.
-Teachers may attend a scheduled workshop (see Our Events Calendar or scroll to bottom of this page for upcoming workshops) on an individual basis or as part of a team from a school or district.
+Rush NeuroBehavioral Center has developed a training workshop and curriculum for teachers.
+Teachers may attend a scheduled workshop on an individual basis or as part of a team from a school or district.
 Workshops can also be arranged for a school, or a district, through an educational agency, university, or professional development center.
-Attending the workshop will earn teachers CPDU credit.

-Workshop participants will receive the RNBC Executive Functions Curriculum Notebook and a workshop folder, including a packet of relevant workshop materials.
-Participants will also be asked to complete an evaluation form at the end of the workshop to provide feedback to presenters.
+Workshop participants will receive the RNBC Executive Functions Curriculum Notebook and relevant workshop materials.

-This program is designed for classroom and subject-area teachers of grade levels 3–12, special education teachers, school psychologists and social workers, school principals and other interested administrators.
+This program is designed for classroom and subject‐area teachers, special education teachers, school psychologists and social workers, school principals and other interested administrators.
+It’s never too early (or too late) to begin building strong executive function skills in children.

 Space is limited.
 For more information and registration details, contact Cate Gonley via email to cgonley@rush.edu or by calling 847–763‑7933.